uselotus/lotus/README.md

 # Lotus: Pricing & Packaging Infrastructure For Any Business Model

+## Usage-Based, Per-Seat, Bespoke Enterprise Plans And More

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 <p align="center">
    <a href='http://makeapullrequest.com'><img alt='PRs Welcome' src='https://img.shields.io/badge/PRs-welcome-43AF11.svg?style=shields'/></a>